littleosbook/littleosbook/virtual_memory.md

 ## Further Reading

 - LWN.net has an article on virtual memory: <http://lwn.net/Articles/253361/>
-- So does Gustavo Duarte:
+- Gustavo Duarte has also written an article about virtual memory:
   <http://duartes.org/gustavo/blog/post/memory-translation-and-segmentation>